Traeger Smoked Chicken Thighs

 Step 1: Apply The Rub to The Chicken

 Pat the chicken dry, add a binder like oil or mustard, and then apply enough BBQ rub to coat both sides of the chicken thighs.
+Mix the honey and BBQ sauce in a bowl and set aside.

 Step 2: Place Your Chicken on The Grill and Smoke

+Load the pellets, prime, and set the Traeger to 275°F, then wait for the temperature to come up.
 Place the chicken thighs skin-side down on the grill grates of your Traeger.
-Insert two separate temperature probes into the 2 largest thighs, avoiding the bone.
+Insert two separate temperature probes into the two largest thighs, avoiding the bone.

 Smoke with indirect heat until the internal temperature reaches 165°F (around 45 minutes to 1 hour).
 Remove from the grill (check for a nice charred skin) and place in an oven-proof tray.

-Step 3: Baste With the Honey-Bbq Marinade & Finish Smoking
+Step 3: Baste With the Honey-BBQ Marinade & Finish Smoking

-Baste the chicken with your honey BBQ sauce in the tray and then place the tray into the smoker until the internal meat temp hits 175°F. (Around a further 20 to 30 minutes.
+Baste the chicken with your honey BBQ sauce in the tray and then place the tray into the smoker until the internal meat temperature hits 175°F. (Around a further 20 to 30 minutes.
+Rest covered in foil for an additional 20 minutes.

 How to Accurately Monitor the Internal Temp